Home / Guides / Our Guide to Buying Property in Cyprus as a Foreigner

 Inland villages offer very good value for money, while luxury coastal villas sit at the top of the market.
 Knowing the lifestyle you want will help you choose the right location.

-Where You Get the Best Property Value in Cyprus
+Where You Can Get the Best Property Value in Cyprus

-Where you buy property impacts overall cost.
+Where you buy property impacts the overall cost.
 Buyers often find better value in:

 • Inland Paphos